 All 406 MHz beacons transmit a Unique Identifier Number (UIN) when activated.
-The UIN is programmed based on the country in which the beacon's owner resides, thus authorities are able to determine which country's database will have your registration information.
+This UIN is programmed into the beacon based on the country in which the beacon is registered, thus authorities are able to determine which country's database will have your registration information.
 SAR forces will have information as to who you are as the owner of the beacon, the name and type of vessel that you have (if applicable), your address, and who to contact that might know of your current situation - but only if your beacon has been properly registered.
 Valuable search and rescue resources are wasted every year responding to false alerts, and registering your beacon helps to resolve this quickly.